Conservation Assistance Programs

 Other conservation assistance programs are available, including their Working Lands Program which offers 100% cost share on grassland and wetland restoration plus 50% cost share on water and grazing infrastructure.

-Conservation Forage Program: A potential alternative to CRP, this program offers cost-share assistance and a rental payment to convert marginal croplands back into grasslands for grazing or haying.
+The Conservation Forage Program, a potential alternative to CRP, which offers cost-share assistance and a rental payment to convert marginal croplands back into grasslands for grazing or haying.

 Precision Ag Program: Assists producers in understanding how their farm-specific data can serve as a guide to identifying areas where management changes and conservation programs can improve the profitability of low-yielding areas.
 Changes that are implemented as a result of this analysis are also beneficial for wildlife habitat, building soil health, increasing water quality, and improving sustainability.